roboscienceorg/book/source/Control/Control_Problems.rst

        9.22141768   8.18619806   5.76331083   3.81212651   1.08743568
       -1.32495576  -3.92211759  -7.07911689 -10.18134814 -13.76897354]

-#.
    Let :math:`r=10`, :math:`L=20`.
-Find the wheel velocities for the
-   differential drive robot following the path described in the previous problem.
+Use a linear control approach to direct a DD robot to follow the path.

 #.
 Drive the DD robot along the following points at uniform speed using a
    cubic spline: (0,0), (1,1), (2,0), (3,-1).
 Plot the points and the